 General service quality

-- ensure that enquirers can contact an officer responsible for their area during office hours over the telephone.
-Officers will respond to left messages within 24 hours (or the following Monday); and
+- Ensure that enquirers can contact an officer responsible for their area during office hours over the telephone.
+Officers will respond to left messages within 24 hours (or the following Monday).

-- involve both Building Control and Development Control Officers when appropriate; and
+- Involve both Building Control and Development Control Officers when appropriate.

 Processing building regulations applications

-- inspect all key elements of work and adapt our inspection service to meet developers' needs; and
+- Inspect all key elements of work and adapt our inspection service to meet developers' needs.

 Processing planning applications